fxclient/FXclient/readme.md

 ## What is FX Client?
-FX Client is first Territorial.io client, targeting better User Interface and better User Experience, It's basically Territorial.io but better.
+FX Client is the first Territorial.io client, targeting better User Interface and better User Experience, It's basically Territorial.io but better.

 ### Features:
 1. It's 100% free and open source on Github